-The growth in our business has allowed Bright Community Bank® Branch to continue its charter of assisting local community groups and clubs and to contribute and partner in local community projects and initiatives.
-In the last year we have supported many local organisations with a variety of sponsorships, we have supported local events and have continued our partnership with Alpine Health to supply potentially life-saving defibrillators to local clubs and venues within Bright, Myrtleford and surrounds.
+This has allowed Bright Community Bank Branch to meet its charter of giving back to our communities by assisting local community groups and clubs and contributing and partnering in local projects and initiatives.
+In the last year we have again supported many local organisations with a variety of sponsorships right throughout our communities from Bright to Myrtleford and surrounds.
 We are enormously proud of these contributions that we are able to make and consider it a privilege to be in a position where we can assist so many in our communities.

-Our Bright Community Bank® Branch agency at Myrtleford continues to operate through the new local business "Myrtleford Real Estate and Livestock".
-Their office is located at 99 Myrtle Street, Myrtleford and we welcome Greg and his team as part of our Community Bank® branch team.
-Our goal is to grow the agency business and customers so we can continue to provide benefits to the local community of Myrtleford the same as we do in Bright, Porepunkah, Wandiligong, Harrietville and surrounding areas.
+Our Bright Community Bank Branch agency at Myrtleford continues to operate through the local business 'Myrtleford Real Estate and Livestock'.
+Their office is located at 99 Myrtle Street, Myrtleford and we thank Greg and his team for supporting our Community Bank agency.
+This has allowed us to assist local groups and clubs in Myrtleford and surrounding communities.
+It is still our vision of growing the agency business and its customer base, so we can continue to provide benefits to those local communities.